 If your child is grown up and financially secure, it may be worth 'skipping' a generation as income from capital gifted by grandparents or more remote relatives will usually be taxed as the child's, as will income distributions from a trust funded by such capital.

 Maintenance payments do not usually qualify for tax relief.
 The special CGT and IHT treatment for transfers between spouses applies throughout the tax year in which a separation occurs.
 For CGT, transfers in subsequent years are dealt with under the rules for disposals between connected persons, with the disposal treated as a sale at market value, which could result in substantial chargeable gains.
 For IHT, transfers remain exempt until the decree absolute.
 The timing of such transfers is crucial.
 We can assist in this area.

-There are billions of pounds worth of assets lying unclaimed in the UK.
+Billions of pounds worth of assets lie unclaimed in the UK.
 To see if you have any lost assets contact the Unclaimed Assets Register on 0844 481 8180 or visit www.uar.co.uk.
 Please note that a charge applies for this service.
 To find out whether you have an unclaimed Premium Bond prize, call 0500 007 007 or visit www.nsandi.com.

 A UK resident and domiciled individual is taxed on worldwide income and gains.
 Non-UK domiciles who are UK resident are currently able to claim the remittance basis of taxation in respect of foreign income and gains and are only taxed if foreign income and gains are brought into the UK.
 The non-UK domicile is also favourably treated for IHT as they only pay IHT in respect of UK assets as opposed to their worldwide assets.